objectwow/join/README.md

     metadata?: any
   ) {}

-  // Use case: Shadow clone local data without overwriting the original. protected standardizeLocalParam(
+  // Use case:  Deep clone local data if you want to avoid overwriting the original. protected standardizeLocalParam(
     local: LocalParam,
     metadata?: any